Register for POSE 2025! POSE 2025 will take place from May 1 to July 31, 2025.

 Program Format

-The POSE program will run from May – July 2023.
+The POSE program will run from May 1 to July 31, 2025.
 All content in the POSE program will be available under a Creative Commons license for re-use upon completion of the program.

 The program has a total of 3 units that will be released monthly to support the cohort model.
 The Open Access, Open Research, and Open Education unit will contain the following: